AEW2015/522R/pages/04.timing-lab/docs.md

 How does adding the PLL change things that you see in the synthesized circuit and in the timing report?
 Explain.

+A:It uses the feedback loop to shift the clock signal so that there is a zero delay clock.
+It makes it so the clock arrives at the launch flip flop (q-reg[2]) at -4.836ns so that it can arrive at the capture flip-flop at .397ns giving us 5.233ns from launch to capture.
+We are required to get to the capture at 6.944ns so our new slack is (6.944 - .397) 6.547ns which is slightly better than the slack without the PLL.

 Do the actual path delays change or is the time scale simply shifted and by how much?

+A:The path delays do not change, the time scale is shifted (by -9.006ns).

 Can you make sense of this based on the clock path?

+A:Yes.

 ##Part 3